mserban95/Breakfast-Club/README.md

 3. If the user had already subscribed and he is inactive but he types the command for unsubscribe -> The user receives via Slack a reply: "You have already unsubscribed from Breakfast Club."

 Edge cases:

-1. If the user has already subscribed and he is active but he types the command for subscribe -> The user receives via Slack a reply: “You have already subscribed between {dates}.
-You are welcome to join again from next week :)”
-2. If the user types the command after Friday 16:00-> The user get’s subscribed for 2 weeks later.
+1. If the user types the command after Friday 16:00-> The user get’s subscribed for 2 weeks later.
-3. In every Monday, all users enrolled in the breakfast club in that week will be removed from the database.
+2. In every Monday, all users enrolled in the breakfast club in that week will be removed from the database.